Does your dog freak out when you leave?

 How to help with your dog's separation anxiety

 If your dog seems to worry when you're heading out, destroys stuff when you leave the house, follows you from room to room when you're home, goes berserk when you come back and seems to be eyeing you suspiciously even before you leave—you may be dealing with a case of separation anxiety.

 Dogs with separation anxiety exhibit distress and behavior problems when they're left alone.
-The most common behaviors include:
+Some of the most common ways:

-- Digging and scratching at doors or windows in an attempt to reunite with their owners
+- Digging and scratching at doors or windows attempting to reunite with their owners

 - Destructive chewing

 - Urination and defecation (even with otherwise house-trained dogs)

 It's not fully understood why some dogs suffer from separation anxiety and others don't.
 But remember, your dog's behaviors are part of a panic response.
 Your dog isn't trying to punish you!
 They just want you to come home!

 These are some of the scenarios that can trigger separation anxiety:

 - Being left alone for the first time.